 Attorneys, insurance companies, or medical providers who wish to obtain a copy of the autopsy and toxicology reports, as permitted by law, must fill out the Other Agencies Report Request Form and then contact the Coroner’s Office at 610-344-6165 (Mon-Fri 8:30am-4:30pm) for instructions regarding prepayment of the state-mandated fees.
 Payment must be received by the Coroner’s Office before the reports can be mailed.
 The same state-mandated fees listed above apply.

 Where there is a pending investigation being conducted by law enforcement, the District Attorney may request that certain records not be released.
 Further, in some cases, the District Attorney may petition the Court to seal the records of the Coroner’s investigation.

 The legal next of kin is the closest living relative in the following order: spouse (unless divorced), adult child, parent, adult brother or sister, adult grandchild.
 Common law marriage was abolished in Pennsylvania as of January 2, 2005.
 This means you must be legally married in order to be considered a spouse, regardless of length of cohabitation or whether there are children who are issue of the relationship.

 This varies case by case, depending on the type and extent of the investigation.
-If an autopsy or toxicology testing were performed, it may be at least 6 weeks before we receive all necessary reports needed to issue the final cause and manner of death.
+If autopsy or toxicology testing has been performed, it may be at least 6 weeks or more before we receive all necessary reports needed to issue the final cause and manner of death.

 You may initially be informed that the cause and manner of death are "pending".
 The initial Death Certificate will note "pending" as cause of death; you may make funeral arrangements with this document.
 Pending simply means that the cause and manner are still under investigation.
 The next of kin will be notified of all completed pending cases.
 For this reason, if you move or change your phone number, please advise our office immediately.